edgedb/edgedb/docs/datamodel/objects.rst

       email: str;
     }

 Links are used to define relationships between object types.
-Prior to EdgeDB 3.0, they must be declared with the ``link`` keyword, but the keyword is not required in 3.0+ unless the link is computed (e.g., backlinks).
 For the full documentation on links, see :ref:`Links <ref_datamodel_links>`.

 .. code-block:: sdl